-A. H. Belo's certificate of incorporation authorizes shares of common stock that may be designated and issued as Series A common stock, Series B common stock, and/or Series C common stock.
-Except for limitations relating to the continued listing of the Series A common stock on a national stock exchange or quotation system, A. H. Belo's board has the authority to designate the shares constituting any such series and to increase or decrease the number of shares of any series prior to or after the issuance of shares of that series, but not below the number of shares of such series then outstanding.
+A. H. Belo's certificate of incorporation authorizes three series of common stock, Series A common stock, Series B common stock, and Series C common stock.
+A. H. Belo's certificate of incorporation authorizes the issuance of 125,000,000 shares of common stock, of which shares are designated as Series A common stock, shares are designated as Series B common stock, and shares are undesignated.
+Except for limitations relating to the continued listing of the Series A common stock on a national stock exchange or quotation system, A. H. Belo's board has the authority to designate the shares of Series C common stock and to increase or decrease the number of shares of such series prior to or after the issuance of shares of that series, but not below the number of shares of such series then outstanding.
 In addition, shares of A. H. Belo's Series A common stock and Series B common stock generally vote together as a single class on matters submitted to a vote of shareholders.
 Each issued and outstanding share of Series B common stock is entitled to 10 votes.